0xbushido/dev-assignment-fe/README.md

 ### 2) Chart 2: `Power Multiplier Distribution For Stakers` - Donut Chart
-- Add a detailed legend which should be clickable
+- Only create for the combined option and Add a detailed legend which should be clickable
 - When a legend icon is clicked, it should highlight the respective sector while greying out the rest of the sectors.
 - Endpoint is: `https://morpheus-ai-metrics-a9febnfedac6a6fx.centralus-01.azurewebsites.net/get_stake_info` under `power_multiplier` key
 - This is what we expect the chart to resemble: